Rajwantmishra/MSDS-DATA-607-FinalProject/Final_Project_Team_SPARC.md

 ***

 Using the effectiveness and the side effects reviews from the Drug Reviews data, a sentimental analysis was done to identify the user's experiences with the specific drug.
-In this analysis, the lexicon AFINN words and associated ratings from Finn Årup Nielsen were used.
+In this analysis, the lexicon AFINN words and associated ratings from Finn �rup Nielsen were used.
 Moreover, since the hypothesis testing found that some results would have an overall negative experience even though their drug ratings were very high, conditions were establish to reverse sentiment ratings if they are not accurate representations of the reviews.
-This will be statistically tested later after examination of the reviews.

-As a result, firstly, the review of drug benefits shows that there are more true positive sentiments for highly rated drugs than low rated.
-However, the analysis did produced 15% of sentiment that are inaccurate representations of how the drug benefit review and drug rating are classified in this data set.
+As a result, firstly, the reviews of drug benefits shows that there are more true (indicated in blue) positive sentiments for highly rated drugs than true negative sentiments for low rated drugs.
+However, the analysis did produced 15% of sentiments that are inaccurate representations of how the drug benefit review and drug rating are classified in this data set.
+That is, indicated in red, there are highly rated drugs with an overall negative sentiment score for their "benefits" reviews, and low rated drugs with positive "benefits" reviews.

 <details>
   <summary> *Drug Benefit Reviews* </summary>